Cellphones (Mobile phones)

 by Illinois Bell and AT&T.

-- 1982: European telephone companies agree a worldwide standard for
+1982: European telephone companies agreed a worldwide standard for

-how cellphones will operate, which is named Groupe Speciale Mobile and
+how cellphones will operate, which was named Groupe Speciale Mobile and

 later Global System for Mobile (GSM) telecommunications.